 Choose three content channels you use.
 It might be any of these:

 - lead magnet

-Now, find one section of content in each of the three content holders you’ve chosen.
+Now, find one section of content in each of the three content channels you’ve chosen.
 It could be:

 - your last post

 - the last email sent

 - a section of a lead magnet

 - a point you made in a video or podcast